-Section Previous Policy Proposed Policy Required Change Impact through the HUD EIV System and confirm with the participant(s) that the current listed benefit amount is correct.
-If the participant disputes the EIV-reported benefit amount, or if benefit information is not available in HUD systems, the PHA will request a current SSA benefit verification letter from each family member that receives social security benefits.
+Section Previous Policy Proposed Policy Required Change Impact in HUD systems, the PHA will request a current SSA benefit verification letter from each family member that receives social security benefits.
 If the family is unable to provide the document(s) the PHA will help the participant request a benefit verification letter from SSA's web site at www.ssa.gov or ask the family to request one by calling SSA at 1-800-772-1213.
 Once the participant has received the benefit verification letter, they will be required to provide it to the PHA.
 7-III.D The methods the PHA will use to verify alimony and child support payments differ depending on whether the family declares that it receives regular payments.
 If the family declares that it receives regular payments, verification will be obtained in the following order of priority: Copy of the ledger/payment history from the support enforcement agency for the 60 days prior to PHA request Third-party verification form from the state or local child support enforcement agency The third-party verification form for the purpose of verification from the state or local support enforcement agency is the submittal of the release of information signed by the applicant/tenant and submitted by the PHA to request the required documentation.
 Third-party verification form from the person paying the support.
 Refer to the verification hierarchy in Chapter 7-I for subsequent verification steps.
-If the family declares that it receives irregular or no payments, in addition to the verification process listed above, the family must provide evidence that it has The methods the PHA will use to verify alimony and child support payments differ depending on whether the family declares that it receives regular payments.
+If the family declares that it receives irregular or no payments, in addition to the verification process listed above, the family must provide evidence that it has taken all reasonable efforts to collect amounts due.
+This may include: A statement from any agency responsible for enforcing payment that shows the family has requested The methods the PHA will use to verify alimony and child support payments differ depending on whether the family declares that it receives regular payments.
 If the family declares that it receives regular payments, verification will be obtained in the following order of priority: Third-party verification from the state or local child support enforcement agency Copies of the receipts and/or payment stubs for the 12 months prior to PHA request Third-party verification form from the person paying the support.
 Family's self-certification of amount received.
 Note: Families are not required to undertake independent enforcement action.
 No/Yes Best practice language from HUD.
 Removes requirement for family to attempt to enforce child support payments.
 HUD regulatory change from 60 days to 12-month review period for payments made.